eesoymilk/eecs3020-computer-networks/socket/README.md

 # A Simple TCP Socket Implementation

-This repository contains a simple implementation of **a TCP socket communication program**.
-It was developed as the final project for the **EECS3020 Introduction to Computer Networks** course.
+This repository hosts the codebase for a simple, yet robust, TCP socket communication program.
+The project was developed as a culmination of learnings from the course "**EECS3020: Introduction to Computer Networks**".

 ## Project Structure

-The project directory consists of the following files:
+The project's directory structure and file descriptions are as follows:

-- `common.h`: This header file contains common utilities shared between `server.cpp` and `client.cpp`.
+- `common.h`: A shared header file containing utilities and constants used across the application.

-- `server.cpp`: This file contains the source code for the server side of the application.
+- `server.cpp`: The implementation of the server-side operations of the TCP communication application.

-- `client.cpp`: This file contains the source code for the client side of the application.
+- `client.cpp`: The implementation of the client-side operations of the TCP communication application.

-- `query.txt`: This file serves as a simple database for storing students' email information.
+- `query.txt`: A mock database file for storing students' email information.
+It serves as a data source for one of the operations provided by the server.

-- `Makefile`: The `Makefile` provides the compilation configuration for the project.
+- `Makefile`: Provides the configuration required to compile the project.
+Using Makefile simplifies the compilation process and ensures consistent build behaviors.

-- `.clang-format`: This file is used to auto-format the C/C++ source code for consistent code style.
+- `.clang-format`: Used to automatically format C/C++ source code for maintaining consistent code style across the project.

-- `README.md` and `README.txt`: The `README.md` file contains the project documentation in Markdown, while `README.txt` provides the same documentation in plain text format.
+- `README.md` and `README.txt`: These files provide the project's documentation. `README.md` is a Markdown version for easy reading on platforms like GitHub, while `README.txt` is a plain text version for general use.

-Please note that additional details and functionality of the project exist within the individual source code files.
+Detailed information regarding the functionality of the project is included within comments in the individual source code files.

 ## Compilation

-There are two options to compile the source code: using the provided `Makefile` or compiling manually.
+You have two options for compiling the source code: using the provided `Makefile` or compiling manually.

 ### Option 1: Using `Makefile`

-To compile both `client.cpp` and `server.cpp` into executables named `client` and `server`, simply run the following command:
+Run the following command to compile both `client.cpp` and `server.cpp` into respective executables, `client` and `server`:

 ```bash
 make
 ```

-To clean the directory and remove the compiled executables, use the following command:
+To clean up the directory and remove the compiled executables, use:

 ```bash
 make clean